heyhotcake/ShelfEye/replit.md

 - **Data Retention & Cleanup**: Detection logs (3 years), ROI images (3 months), sent alerts (30 days).
 Daily maintenance runs at 3:00 AM JST.
 Emergency/accelerated cleanup triggered by disk usage thresholds.

 ### System Design Choices
 - **UI/UX**: Calibration system uses paper size formats (e.g., "A4-landscape").
 Rectified preview with grid and template overlays.
 6-Page multi-sheet template system for large areas with automated slot creation.
-Dual-image calibration output: clean version for QR validation (no overlays) and labeled version for user download (with grid/labels).
+Dual-image calibration output: clean version for marker validation (no overlays) and labeled version for user download (with grid/labels).
 - **Technical Implementations**: Auto-start and auto-update via systemd services.
 GPIO LED light strip integration for dual-purpose lighting and visual alerts.
-Worker QR validation against a database for checkout tracking.
-Simplified QR-based detection logic.
+Worker QR codes used for checkout tracking.
+Binary ArUco marker detection logic for slot monitoring.
 - **LED Strip Configuration**: Two WS2812B LED strips (99 total LEDs) on GPIO 18 (BCM), requiring an external 5V power supply and a 3.3V to 5V logic level shifter for data signal.
 - **Detection & Alert System**: State machine for tool presence.
 Binary detection logic based on ArUco marker visibility.
 Worker validation.
 Time-based monitoring with grace periods.
 Queue-based alerts with retry logic.
 - **ArUco Marker Strategy**: Per-slot ROI (Region of Interest) scanning for optimal accuracy with up to 50 slots.
 Each slot is identified by a unique ArUco marker (IDs 1-50).
 Corner markers (IDs 96-99) are used for calibration and perspective correction.
 ArUco detection is simpler and more robust than QR codes, with built-in OpenCV support.